-- Promoting and implementing the event/activity safeguarding plan that provides minimum operating standards for the event/activity, including details of reporting and referral process. - Linking with local statutory agencies to ensure that the event/activity safeguarding plan complies with relevant national and local guidance/procedures, and that those agencies are aware of event/activity details in case a significant incident occurs. - Ensuring that plans cover all relevant aspects of the event/activity: - An agreed safe recruitment process for all event/activity and team/school staff and volunteers, including criminal record checks where eligible. - Registration and consent process o Reporting and recording procedures - Codes of conduct signed up to by staff and volunteers, participants and parents/spectators, and linked to a disciplinary/sanctions process - Basic safeguarding and disability awareness training requirements for staff and volunteers Procedures for missing participants - Safeguarding staffing/roles requirements for participating teams, clubs or schools o How safeguarding concerns will be reported, responded to and managed at and after the event/activity (including communication with stator agencies, national governing bodies, schools and/or local authorities). - o Keep an up to date record of all accidents and incidents on appropriate reporting forms
+- Promoting and implementing the event/activity safeguarding plan that provides minimum operating standards for the event/activity, including details of reporting and referral process. - Linking with local statutory agencies to ensure that the event/activity safeguarding plan complies with relevant national and local guidance/procedures, and that those agencies are aware of event/activity details in case a significant incident occurs. - Ensuring that plans cover all relevant aspects of the event/activity: - An agreed safe recruitment process for all event/activity and team/school staff and volunteers, including criminal record checks where eligible. - Codes of conduct signed up to by staff and volunteers, participants and parents/spectators, and linked to a disciplinary/sanctions process - o Basic safeguarding and disability awareness training requirements for staff and volunteers - o Procedures for missing participants - o Safeguarding staffing/roles requirements for participating teams, clubs, schools or individuals. - O How safeguarding concerns will be reported, responded to, and managed at and after the event/activity (including communication with stator agencies, national governing bodies, schools and/or local authorities). - o Keep an up-to-date record of all accidents and incidents on appropriate reporting forms.